nooranabumazen/msc-thesis-analysis/README.md

 ## 📜 License & Ethics

-This work was completed as part of my MSc thesis with ethics approval from the University of Waterloo Research Ethics Board (Application #45063) and the University of Pittsburgh IRB.
+This work was completed as part of my MSc thesis under the supervision of Dr. Andrew Doxey with ethics approval from the University of Waterloo Research Ethics Board (Application #45063) and the University of Pittsburgh IRB.
 Patient data is not included in this repository to protect privacy.

 ---